 Greyhound racing begins as a gamble and for most dogs ends in tragedy.
 Every year in Australia, around 20,000 greyhound pups are bred in the hope of finding a quick runner.
 But not every dog is suited to racing.
 And like a lottery ticket that has failed to pay out, most dogs who don't make the grade are discarded.

-An estimated 18,000 healthy dogs are killed in the greyhound industry each year — 8,000 pups and young dogs never even make it to the track, and another 10,000 dogs who are 'retired' from racing — simply because they are too slow to win.
+The industry itself has admitted to killing up to 17,000 healthy dogs each year — 7,000 pups and young dogs never even make it to the track, and thousands of dogs 'retired' from racing will die — simply because they are too slow to win.

 The greyhounds who do make it to the track are put at significant risk of sustaining serious injuries, such as broken hocks or legs, or head trauma, during training and racing.
 Up to 200 dogs are reported injured during official races each week.
 Some even die from cardiac arrest due to the extreme physical intensity of racing.
 On many occasions the injuries are 'uneconomical' to treat and the owner will instead have the dog killed.
 On average around 5 dogs are killed at official races each week as a result of greyhound racing.